Introduction

 Post-purchase automation blueprint

-- Reward delivery: grant loyalty points or coupons automatically when a review is received.
+- Reward delivery: Automatically grant loyalty points or coupons upon submission.

 Incentive Design: What Works and What's Risky

-A retention suite that integrates loyalty and reviews removes the need to cobble together incentives across multiple systems.
-If you want to combine review asks with point-based rewards, a unified solution simplifies the logic and reduces manual errors—see how to build a loyalty program that supports review growth.
+A unified retention suite simplifies this logic.
+If you want to combine review requests with point-based rewards, see how to build a loyalty program that supports review growth.

 Displaying Reviews to Maximize Impact